SRT, DRT, DdRT, DmRT, SRS, MRS, WTF?

 Thanks, Richard & Karolina for this beautiful demonstration video!

 This video of the climbing monkey toy demonstrates another variation of DmRT.
-The demonstrator’s protective eyewear may seem a bit over the top, but this sort of climbing system can be used for assisted climbs and for hauling gear.
+The demonstrator’s protective eyewear may seem a bit over the top, but this sort of climbing/hauling system can become useful in certain situations.

 This illustration shows a DmRT hauling system, adapted into an assisted climbing rig.
 In the illustration the 2:1 MA is lost when the climber’s weight is transferred from the rope’s two legs, onto the respective sides of the seesaw, or through some other ground based augmentation to facilitate the rope’s up and down motion.